If you’re looking for fun winter science experiments in jars, you’ve come to the right place!

 So if you’re ready to get started with these fun winter science experiments, keep reading!

-If you have a jar, you can do these fun winter science experiments.
+If you have a jar, you can do these fun winter science experiments in jars.
 Kids of all ages will love these wintery science experiments.

 In just five seconds, kids can make ice!
 How does it work?
 In this experiment, kids learn about molecular bonds, the freezing point of water, and how crystals form.